-Stress is tiring, but definitely manageable
+Stress is tiring but manageable

 If you’re struggling to sleep at night – which isn’t surprising – stress might well be the cause.
 As soon as you hit the pillow, all you can think about is the above, and so, you spend the night tossing and turning, and this is dangerous.
-A lack of sleep can make you grouchy, affect your health and most importantly, damage your grades.
+A lack of sleep can make you grouchy, affect your health, and most importantly, damage your grades.

 Nobody wants to turn their 2:1 into a third now, do they?

-What does stress actually do to you?
+What does stress do to you?

 The quality of your sleep decreases